MahdisYavari/MusicPlayer/README.md

 This project is a simple music player that you can listen to your musics by using this app .

-It has 3 tab layout .
+It has 3 tabs .
 The first one shows all your musics and the second tab contains the albums of every singer and the last tab shows all your singers and their musics .

 Dependencies :